 That plan definitely makes sense as an opening salvo, experts say, but it will come nowhere close to winning the war.

 “It’s very unlikely that the Iranians would capitulate,” Michael Hanna, a Middle East expert at the Century Foundation in New York, told me.
 “It’s almost impossible to imagine that a massive air campaign will produce the desired result.
 It’s only going to produce escalation, not surrender.”

-It won’t help that a sustained barrage of airstrikes will likely lead to hundreds of Iranians dead, among them innocent civilians.
+It won’t help that a sustained barrage of airstrikes will likely lead to thousands of Iranians dead, among them innocent civilians.
 That, among other things, could galvanize Iranian society against the US and put it firmly behind the regime, even though it has in many ways treated the population horribly over decades in power.